veracode/gen-ir/Documentation/releasing_an_update.md

 As mentioned in the [Branching Model](branching_model.md), features should be merged into the `develop` branch.
 You should never merge a feature directly to `main`.

-To release a new version of `gen-ir`, create a release branch and open a merge request from the release branch (see the [Branching Model](branching_model.md)) to `main` at the commit point you're wanting to release and to `develop`.
+To release a new version of `gen-ir`, create a release branch and open a merge request from the release branch (see the [Branching Model](branching_model.md)) to `main`.
 Allow any automated check, peer reviews, and - when approved - merge the request.
+Release version descriptions mm.nn.pp stand for a 2 digit major version, 2 digit minor version, and 2 digit patch version.
+For example, `0.3.11` is a valid version.

 Then, on your local machine:

 - Change to `main` and pull the changes
   - `git checkout main && git pull`
 - Create the new tag for the release:
-  - `git tag -a 1.0.0 -m "Gen IR version: 1.0.0`
-  - `git push --tags`
-- Change to `develop` and pull the changes
-  - `git checkout develop && git pull`
-- Recreate the new `develop` tag for the release:
-  - `git tag -d develop && git push --delete origin develop`
-  - `git tag -a develop -m "Gen IR Develop version: <commit hash>`
+  - `git tag -a mm.nn.pp -m "Gen IR version: mm.nn.pp"`
   - `git push --tags`

 Then, in the GitHub UI: